HirbodBehnam/Paste-Ubuntu-Bot/README.md

 # Paste Ubuntu Bot
 A dead simple Telegram bot to share texts on http://paste.ubuntu.com

+This bot shares every text message it gets on http://paste.ubuntu.com
 ## The Bot
 You can access the bot [here](http://t.me/UbuntuPasteBinBot).